Cardiovascular care in Palm Beach County

 - Cardiac stress tests

 Advanced heart failure treatment

 Heart failure does not mean your heart has stopped working, just that it no longer works as hard as it should.
-At JFK Medical Center, our complete heart imaging services aid in the diagnosis of congestive heart failure (CHF), and our cardiovascular surgeons offer advanced options for treating the disease.
+At JFK Heart Hospital, our complete heart imaging services aid in the diagnosis of congestive heart failure (CHF), and our cardiovascular surgeons offer advanced options for treating the disease.

 Heart failure treatment may involve lifestyle changes, management of medication, intravenous therapies and/or surgical treatment.
 Our surgeons can insert mechanical devices, such as the left ventricular assist device (LVAD), to help the heart pump blood throughout the body